 The college places great emphasis on promoting diversity with our students.
-Assemblies are regularly planned to address this issue and our SMSC curricula provides a broad and balanced education on a range of faiths, religions and cultures.
+Assemblies are regularly planned to address this issue and our Professional Ethics and Worldviews, and PSHE curricula provide a broad and balanced education on a range of faiths, religions and cultures.
+Assemblies regularly address important cultural and worldview-related events and practices.
 We also run a number of trips abroad throughout the academic year from which our students gain valuable experience of other cultures and languages.
-Additionally, students are actively encouraged to share their faith and beliefs within the college.
+Additionally, students are actively encouraged to share their faith and beliefs within the college, and we actively encourage and support a range of belief practices, such as providing quiet space for reflection during the month of Ramadan, and place for prayer or reflection for students recognising Lent.